Olivia5k/git-codereview/README.md

-# git-eyeballs
+# git-codereview

-**git-eyeballs** is a terminal based code review tool.
+**git-codereview** is a terminal based code review tool.
 It stores review data in special branches inside of the repository.

-**git-eyeballs** is written using [RDD][rdd].
+**git-codereview** is written using [RDD][rdd].
 If this very paragraph is still present when you read this, the RDD process is not yet complete and features described in this README might not have been implemented yet.
 There might be dragons.

 ## Why?